New Mexico insurance CE and renewal

 Details

-Failure to complete CE on time can trigger a $50 penalty before renewal processing, a new background check, and additional late renewal penalties.
+Late CE can trigger a $50 penalty before renewal processing, a new background check, and additional late renewal penalties.

 Specialty training